create3000/x_ite/docs/_posts/components/HAnim/HAnimSegment.md

 ### Warnings

 - Requires X3D `profile='Full'` or else include `<component name='HAnim' level='1'/>`
-- For X3D3 HAnim1, spelling of component name is 'H-Anim' (including hyphen)
+- For X3D3 HAnim1, spelling of component name is 'H-Anim' (including hyphen).
 - The number of contained \<HAnimSegment USE='*' `containerField='segments'/>` nodes at top level of HAnimHumanoid needs to match the number of corresponding HAnimJoint node instances found within the preceding skeleton hierarchy.

 ## See Also